 Welcome to Cloud Nine’s Mii Gunner amiibo training guide!
-To start off, thank you for taking the time to visit – your support is very much appreciated.
-Huge thanks to Trainer Blue for sharing his knowledge of Mii Gunner and for contributing to the completion of this guide!
+To start off, thank you for taking the time to visit: your support is very much appreciated.
+Huge thanks to Trainer Blue for sharing his knowledge of Mii Gunner and for contributing to the completion of the guide!

 Mii Fighters are playable characters in Super Smash Bros. for Wii U and Nintendo 3DS.
 They are based on a player’s Mii character—so anyone can join in—and you can outfit them with fun costumes.
 There are three different types (Brawler, Gunner, and Swordfighter), and each one brings a different fighting style to the battle!